 So why is this important?

-As well as it simply being unpleasant, unhappy employees also cost businesses thousands in lost productivity.
+As well as it simply being unfair, employees who aren’t happy also cost businesses thousands in lost productivity.

 Of course, no one single expense report is going to make your employees decide to leave their jobs.
 However, over time, a frustrating process that disadvantages your staff will make them less engaged, happy and committed.
 As the figures on employee happiness demonstrate, that could lead to huge costs for your business.